MeherzadA/BASKETBALL.PY/README.md

 The website also includes a full NBA game schedule for the entire week!

-Utilized the flask python web framework for this project!
+Utilized the flask web framework for this project, and was able to use Python to help with the backend development!

+Used HTML & CSS + Bootstrap to help with the frontend work!